Ianshaw93/JoystickDcMotor/README.md

 # JoystickDcMotorController

-Utilisiing the Arduino Uno and joystick to control the direction and speed of the DC motor.
+Project utilising the Arduino Uno and joystick to control the direction and speed of the DC motor.

 # What I Learned